Skip to Content

 Know Your Protective Action Zone (PAZ)

-and Reception Center
+and Evacuation Assembly Center (EAC)

 Listen carefully to instructions specific to your zone.
 Not all PAZs may be affected by the emergency or need to evacuate.